righteously furious meditations on

 “It’s okay to dream a little, isn’t it?”

 Another Great Flawed Film, indeed, given that the film repeated all of the mistakes of BLADE RUNNER.
-Along the way, Villeneuve also implied that the sight and sound of the cigarette and coffee luvin’ and implicitly Lynch linked Los Angeles Police Department (LAPD) Agent KD 6-3.7-played by Ryan Gosling-teaming up with his holographic sweetie Joi-played by Ana de Armas-to find the Greta Gerwig resembling Doctor Ana Stelline-played by Carla Juri-the daughter of the implicitly Lucas linked ex-LAPD Blade Runner Rick Deckard and runaway Replicant Rachael Tyrell-played by Harrison Ford and Sean Young/Loren Peta, respectively-and reunite Deckard with that part human/part Replicant child symbolized the quest of Lynch to use his indie moving paintings to heal the wounds of the TZ disaster and reunite audiences and film artists with a luv of film art and also the quest of film artists like Cameron, Bigelow and Villeneuve to merge film art for film art’s sake with beastly CGI enhanced blockbusters to create CGI enhanced artbusters.
-Along the way, Agent K’s standoff with the implicitly Cameron linked Niander Wallace-played by Jared Leto-and his triumph over Wallace’s right hand woman, the implicitly Bigelow linked Luv-played by Sylvia Hoeks-symbolized Villeneuve’s belief that the film art of Lynch had held its own with that of Biggs and Cameron.
+Along the way, Villeneuve also implied that the sight and sound of the cigarette and coffee luvin’ and implicitly Lynch linked Los Angeles Police Department (LAPD) Agent KD 6-3.7-played by Ryan Gosling-teaming up with his holographic sweetie Joi-played by Ana de Armas-to find the Greta Gerwig resembling and implicitly linked Doctor Ana Stelline-played by Carla Juri-the daughter of the implicitly Lucas linked ex-LAPD Blade Runner Rick Deckard and runaway Replicant Rachael Tyrell-played by Harrison Ford and Sean Young/Loren Peta, respectively-and reunite Deckard with that part human/part Replicant child symbolized the quest of Lynch to use his indie moving paintings to heal the wounds of the TZ disaster and reunite audiences and film artists with a luv of film art.
+Along the way, Agent K’s standoff with the implicitly Cameron or Mark Boal linked Niander Wallace-played by Jared Leto-and his triumph over Wallace’s right hand woman, the implicitly Bigelow linked Luv-played by Sylvia Hoeks-symbolized Villeneuve’s belief that the film art of Lynch had held its own with that of Biggs and Cameron.
 Indeed, the film’s allusions to the twilit and allegorical Lynch indie moving painting DUNE (1984) affirmed the implicit link of Agent K to Lynch.
-Last but not least, the revelation that the implicitly Gerwig linked Dr. Stelline was the literal fused embodiment of human and Replicant and, hence, the literal embodiment of the artbuster, implied the belief of Villeneuve that Gerwig was destined by fate to be the one to cleanse the universe, end the dread allegorical Zone Wars, bring harmony to audiences, film art, film artists and the Temple Theatre and kick off a daylit neo eon of CGI enhanced film art. !Kull wahad!
+Last but not least, the revelation that Dr. Stelline was the literal fused embodiment of human and Replicant and, hence, the literal embodiment of the CGI enhanced artbuster, implied the belief of Villeneuve that Gerwig was destined by fate to be the one to cleanse the universe, break film art free from the TZ disaster, end the dread allegorical Zone Wars, bring harmony back to audiences, film art, film artists and the Temple Theatre, and kick off a daylit neo eon of CGI enhanced film art. !Kull wahad!

-At any rate, Agent K’s implicit link to Lynch made it fitting that Villeneuve would don the co-writer/director hats and team up with Brolin, Dastmalchian, Vermette, Walker, Dave Bautista-who played the implicitly Kubrick linked fugitive Replicant Sapper Morton in BLADE RUNNER 2049-and Hans Zimmer-composer of BLADE RUNNER 2049-to create the twilit, allegorical and CGI enhanced indie docufeature artbuster DUNE (2021), given that Lynch had tried and failed to adapt the allegorical and implicitly Dick toasting and Robert A. Heinlein roasting Frank Herbert indie docufiction novel Dune (1965) into DUNE.
-A new CGI enhanced version of DUNE that implicitly linked Reitman to galactic messiah Paul Atreides aka "Maud'dib"-played by Timothee Chalamet-making it fitting that Brolin played loyal Atreides man Gurney Halleck, given that Brolin had appeared in the film art of Reitman and Villeneuve.
-A new dreaming DUNE that as implicitly infuriating as POLYTECHNIQUE would it hopefully not be, so that cleansing was the film rather than deeply, profoundly, totally…incensing.
+At any rate, Agent K’s implicit link to Lynch made it fitting that Villeneuve donned the co-writer/director hats and teamed up with Brolin, Dastmalchian, Vermette, Walker, Dave Bautista-who played the implicitly Kubrick linked fugitive Replicant Sapper Morton in BLADE RUNNER 2049-and Hans Zimmer-composer of BLADE RUNNER 2049-to create the twilit, allegorical and CGI enhanced indie docufeature artbuster DUNE (2021), released on September 3, 2021, given that Lynch had tried and failed to adapt the allegorical and implicitly Dick toasting and Robert A. Heinlein roasting Frank Herbert indie docufiction novel Dune (1965) into DUNE.

 Fordham, Joe.
 “2049 Foresight.”
 Cinefex 155.
 October 2017.